Automated tuning for the parameters of linear solvers

 This paper proposes the hybrid variant of the evolution strategy~(ES)~\cite{Beyer2002}, another popular variation of the evolutionary algorithms.
 The hybrid ES combines the next-generation vectors produced by the mutation operators with the ones proposed by the neural network~(NN).
-The neural network is used as an input filter, selecting the best individuals from a pool of randomly generated candidates.
 The basic idea behind this approach is to combine two features: adaptivity to the specific problem of interest provided by the evolution strategy, and reuse of a priori knowledge realized by the neural network.
-The list of optimizing parameters may consist of many parameters, leading to a large search space.
-The search space contains regions with knowingly inefficient parameter combinations, which can be ignored without test SLAE solutions, thus significantly reducing the parameter search space and the number of time-consuming trials.

 The algorithm discussed in detail below has an important feature: the proposed scenario of using NN does not require an exact prediction of the specific SLAE solution time, which in practice can be a challenging issue.
 The key requirement for the NN is only a correct ranking of the parameter configurations.
 This aspect increases the versatility of the algorithm developed and raises the potential for reusing the pre-trained NN with various SLAEs and compute platforms.